Let’s dive in

 We can see that we have defined a family here, and this family is empty (that is the family which is a container variable contains no variable yet).

-We need to specify the family type here because if we don’t, the Rougail’s type engine will infer it by default as a variable.
+If a family is empty, we need to specify the family type here because if we don’t, the Rougail’s type engine will infer it by default as a variable.
+We have to force the family type inference.

 A family inside a family